Sweet Minou Mystery

 “If I did we might miss your stunning entrance,” Theo deadpanned as he carefully siphoned water out of the tank, still not looking up.
 It was a tricky operation with the tiny cherry shrimp babies zipping around, and Theo took it very seriously.
 Julius was nimbly filing through a box of books at the register and smiled at April as her eyes adjusted to the artificial light and dizzying array of splashy reading material covering every inch of the store.

-“Hey April, haven’t seen you in awhile,” Julius paused and gave April a long glance, “are you doing OK?”
-He knit his brows together with concern.
+“Hey April, haven’t seen you in awhile,” Julius paused and gave April a concerned look, “are you doing OK?”
 Maybe it was her untamed hair, maybe the bags under her eyes, or maybe she was giving off worry like a pheromone.
 Theo finally looked up from the tank.
-“Yeah you do look pretty bad,” he said, never one to pussyfoot, but both Julius’ and Theo’s concern was genuine.
+“Yeah you do look pretty bad,” he said, never one to pussyfoot, but both Julius’ and Theo’s concern were genuine.

 “Gee, thanks, you sure know how to make a girl feel special,” she deflected, although she really did want to talk about it, but where to start?
 She reached into her purse and took out the old picture she had covered in one of the glassine candy bags they keep at the shop.
 “Theo, what do you think of this?”
 She held the picture up and he turned his focus onto it, took it from her and carefully turned it around in his hands.